Ofsted & Academy Performance Reports

 - Governors and sponsors have supported the academy very well; resources have been used effectively and leaders are held to account rigorously.

-The full Ofsted Inspection report is available to download here.
+The latest Ofsted Inspection report and previous Ofsted reports are available to download on the Ofsted website.

 The Bulwell Academy Performance Tables